 It is the policy of the Nominating and Governance Committee to consider both recommendations and nominations from stockholders for candidates to the Board of Directors.
 Stockholders wishing to recommend a candidate for consideration by the Nominating and Governance Committee for election to the Board of Directors can do so by writing to our Corporate Secretary at our principal executive office.
-Stockholders must provide (i) such candidate's name, home address, and business address, (ii) a representation that the nominating person intends to appear in person or by proxy at the meeting to nominate the candidate, (iii) if known, the class and total number of shares of Amkor stock beneficially owned by the candidate, (iv) the total number of shares of Amkor stock that will be voted by the nominating stockholder for such candidate, (v) a description of all arrangements or understandings between the nominating person and the candidate and any other person (naming such person) pursuant to which the nomination is being made, (vi) detailed biographical data and qualifications, including such candidate's age, principal occupation, and other information required to be disclosed in solicitations of proxies for election of directors pursuant to the Exchange Act, applicable Nasdaq listing standards, and other applicable law, (vii) written indication of the candidate's willingness to serve if elected, (viii) the name and address of the nominating person and any other beneficial owner of such stock, (ix) the class and number of shares of Amkor stock owned by the nominating person and any other beneficial owner of such stock, (ix) the class and number of shares of Amkor stock owned by the nominating person and any other beneficial owner of proxy to holders of at least the percentage of Amkor's outstanding stock required to elect the candidate and/or otherwise to solicit proxies from stockholders in support of the nomination.
-Nominations for consideration at the 2024 Annual Meeting must be received by our Corporate Secretary no
+Stockholders must provide (i) such candidate's name, home address, and business address, (ii) a representation that the nominating person intends to appear in person or by proxy at the meeting to nominate the candidate, (iii) if known, the class and total number of shares of Amkor stock beneficially owned by the candidate, (iv) the total number of shares of Amkor stock that will be voted by the nominating stockholder for such candidate, (v) a description of all arrangements or understandings between the nominating person and the candidate and any other person (naming such person) pursuant to which the nomination is being made, (vi) detailed biographical data and qualifications, including such candidate's age, principal occupation, and other information required to be disclosed in solicitations of proxies for election of directors pursuant to the Exchange Act, applicable Nasdaq listing standards, and other applicable law, (vii) written indication of the candidate's willingness to serve if elected, (viii) the name and address of the nominating person and any other beneficial owner of such stock, (ix) the class and number of shares of Amkor stock owned by the nominating person and any other beneficial owner of such stock, (ix) the class and number of shares of Amkor stock owned by the nominating person and any other beneficial owner of such stock, (ix) the class and number of shares of Amkor stock owned by the nominating person and any other beneficial owner of such stock, (ix) the class and number of shares of Amkor stock owned by the nominating person and any other beneficial owner intends, or is part of a group which int